Bengal cat Riku arrived at The Wildcat Sanctuary in June of 2021. He was 4 years old at the time.

-We’ve said “yes” to a very unique situation, one we normally would not have.
+We said “yes” to this very unique rescue situation, one we normally would not have.

-Four Bengal cats were purchased, totaling several thousands of dollars, by someone who’d planned on breeding them.
+Four Bengal cats had been purchased, totaling several thousands of dollars, by someone who’d planned on breeding them.

 Due to that person’s health issues, the cats ended up with a family member who took care of them for the past year.

-The 3 females had been living together – Besty, Dahlia, and Xena.
+The three females had been living together inside the house – Besty, Dahlia, and Xena.

 But since they were all intact, the male, Riku, lived in a room by himself.

-Since this was a challenging situation for these cats, I agreed to have all 4 surrendered to our sanctuary so they could get the veterinary care they needed.
+Since this was a challenging situation for these cats, we agreed to have all four surrendered to our sanctuary so they could get the veterinary care they needed.